 - An agreement that, by its terms, cannot be performed within one year;

-- An agreement to pay the debt of another, sometimes called a "guaranty";
+- An agreement to pay the debt of another is sometimes called a "guaranty;"

-- An agreement by a debtor to pay a debt which has been discharged by bankruptcy; and,
+- An agreement by a debtor to pay a debt that has been discharged by bankruptcy;

-- Commercial loan commitments by a bank, savings and loan association, or credit union for loans in excess of $50,000.
+- Commercial loan commitments by a bank, savings and loan association, or credit union for loans in excess of $50,000; and,

-A written agreement does not need to be formal; an agreement handwritten on an index card may be sufficient.
-Nevertheless, the handwritten agreement still must:
+A written agreement does not need to be formal; an agreement handwritten on an index card or napkin may be sufficient.
+Nevertheless, a handwritten agreement is evaluated by substance over form and must:

 - Evidence a "meeting of the minds"; and,

-- Contain all of the terms and conditions necessary to make the particular agreement enforceable.
+- Contain all the terms and conditions necessary to enforce the particular agreement.

 To determine whether there has been a "meeting of the minds," courts look to the parties' intent.
 While there are no magic words, if the writing in question clearly establishes an offer by one party and an acceptance of that offer by the other party, there has been a meeting of the minds.

-In addition to a meeting of the minds, the agreement must also contain all the material provisions and cannot leave any material provisions open for future agreement.
-For example, a lease with an option to purchase agreement must contain a purchase price or a definitive method to determine the purchase price.
-If the lease provides that the landlord and tenant can each hire an appraiser to determine the value of the property and the average of those two appraisals will be the purchase price, the lease is valid and enforceable.
-If, however, the parties simply promise to agree later on a purchase price, the lease will be held void for uncertainty and indefiniteness.
+In addition to a meeting of the minds, the agreement must also contain all the material provisions and cannot leave any material provisions open for a future agreement.
+For example, an option to purchase agreement must contain a purchase price or a definitive method to determine the purchase price.
+If the option provides that the landlord and tenant can each hire an appraiser to determine the value of the property and the average of those two appraisals will be the purchase price, the option is valid and enforceable.
+If, however, the parties simply promise to agree on a purchase price later, the option will be held void for uncertainty and indefiniteness.
 Such agreements are referred to as unenforceable "agreements to agree."

-We typically think of a contract as one more or less "formal" document signed by all the parties to the agreement, but the Statutes of Frauds do not require all the terms of a contract to be set out in one document.
-North Carolina courts have held that a series of emails and letters between two parties regarding the negotiation of the purchase of land can, when taken as a whole, create a written contract under the applicable Statute of Frauds.
+We typically think of a contract as one more or less "formal" document signed by all the parties to the agreement, but the Statutes of Frauds do not require all the contract terms to be set out in one document.
+North Carolina courts have held that a series of emails and letters between two parties regarding negotiating the purchase of land can, when taken as a whole, create a written contract under the applicable Statute of Frauds.
 As long as the correspondence is from a person authorized to enter into the contract and contains a meeting of the minds and all the material provisions of the deal (offer and acceptance), a legally-enforceable contract may be created without either party signing one document containing all those terms.

 For example, two parties are working on the terms of a settlement agreement regarding the purchase of land.
-The parties and their attorneys exchange several letters and emails which identify the parties and which contain a description of the property, the purchase price, and the date by which the sale must close.
+The parties and their attorneys exchange letters and emails that identify the parties and contain a description of the property, the purchase price, and the date by which the sale must close.
 The correspondence also contains language that evidences offer and acceptance based on the terms contained in the various written communications.
-Although a single, formal contract containing all of the terms agreed upon is never signed, a written contract may have been created and will not be void under the Statute of Frauds.
+Although a single, formal contract containing all of the agreed-upon terms is never signed, a written contract may have been created and will not be void under the Statute of Frauds.

-A written agreement must also be "signed" by the proper parties in order for the agreement to be binding.
+The proper parties must also sign a written agreement for the agreement to be binding.
 While this may seem simple, issues commonly arise when someone other than the actual party to the contract signs it.

-The next time you find yourself negotiating the terms of a contract, be careful to establish early in the negotiations that no agreement will be valid and enforceable unless and until one written contract containing all the terms of the agreement is signed by both parties and who has the authority to sign a contract for you or your business.
+The next time you find yourself negotiating the terms of a contract, be careful to establish early in the negotiations that no agreement will be valid and enforceable unless and until both parties sign one written contract containing all the terms of the agreement and who has the authority to sign a contract for you or your business.